IBM/cics-bundle-gradle/README.md

  define the bundle in CICS, install and enable it.

 ## To use the `cics-bundle-gradle-plugin`
-1. Add the plugin id to your build.gradle
+1. Add the plugin id to your build.gradle.
     ```gradle
      plugins {
          id 'cics-bundle-gradle-plugin'
      }
     ```
-1. Add the `mavenCentral` repository to your build.gradle, so Gradle can find the plugin
+1. Add the `mavenCentral` repository to your build.gradle, so Gradle can find the plugin.
     ```gradle
      repositories {
          mavenCentral()